 Maryland USA, the first of 3 children to my individualistic parents, Jane

 Frances Kaspar and Walter Roland Kramer.
 My childhood

-was happy and adventurous in the lush and peaceful country setting of 'Fair Oaks on the Magothy', the northern-most plantation, as reported in
+was happy and adventurous in a lush and peaceful country setting near the

 My parents were great influences within this rich country setting.
 In her youth, my mother wrote poetry, was editor-in-chief of her high school yearbook, and loved singing, playing the piano, and after marriage, gardened and sewed creatively, (of which I was one of the happy recipients in the clothes she designed and made for my 'Tiny Tears' and 'Toni' dolls).
 She spent a lot of time teaching me to sew, and then gave me material to create as I wished.
 Today I carry on her tradition of creative sewing by making fabric dolls for my growing number of grandchildren, gardening and bird watching.
 Several times a day in my pre-school years she would read me the stories from my 'Little Golden Books'; I learned to read by memorizing those stories.
 In later years she enjoyed embroidery as a relaxation along with her career as an executive secretary (business manager) with Henry W. Jenkins Funeral Home, the oldest funeral home in the United States, which during my childhood was owned by my father's uncle, Major General David Henry Jenkins, who along with his wife, my Aunt May, (my paternal grandmother's sister), raised my father at 'Fair Oaks on the Magothy'.
 As an adult, when I would give her a water color painting, mother would write a poem to go with it.
 An example is a painting of flames coming up through a piano key board; mother wrote "Flames of soul make fingers toll."